alexm-dev/runner/docs/configuration.md

 main_ratio = 40
 preview_ratio = 30

+# Option to enable the underline in the preview pane
+preview_underline = false

 # Scroll padding of the main pane
 scroll_padding = 5

 # Theme colors can be changed with either Hex "#RRGGBB" colors or terminal colors
+# Any key can be ommited and does not have to be inside the runner.toml.
+# Example
+# [theme.selection]
+# fg = "#FFFFFF"

 [theme]
 # Background color.
 background = "default"